 The others are plans consciously and permanently tucked away, the ones that we are unable to express.

-Over the years I have come to have a huge respect for those that share their struggles with various aspects of what has happened to them; before, surrounding the suicide and the endless trail of situations that follow.
+I respect those that share their struggles with aspects of what has happened; before, surrounding the trail of situations following the suicide.

 Last night was no exception.